'Operation London Bridge' maps out the 10 days after Queen Elizabeth's death

 The royal family posts an online Book of Condolence on its website.

-The king announces a period of royal mourning, to be observed until seven days after the queen's funeral — the exact date of which remains uncertain.
+The king announced a period of royal mourning, to be observed until seven days after the queen's funeral on Monday, Sept.
+19.

 Both houses of Parliament delay their start until noon, when they observe a moment of silence for the late queen.
 Members then begin delivering tributes, with proceedings expected to run until about 10 p.m.